National Geographic reveals its best destinations for 2021

 Florida's Space Coast is honored in the Family section, as well as the nearly completed England Coastal Path, which at 4,500 kilometers will the be the world's longest seafront walking trail.

-Over in the Adventure category, there's Georgia's Svaneti -- a stop on the epic Transcaucasian Hiking Trail between Georgia and Armenia -- and Ethiopia's Danakil Depression, a beautiful, otherworldly and very dangerous volcanic landscape.
+Over in the Adventure category, there's Georgia's Svaneti -- a stop on the epic Transcaucasian Hiking Trail between Georgia and Armenia -- and Alaska's Katmai National Park.

 Located in the Danakil Depression, Erta Ale is one of the most active volcanoes in the world.

-Note: This story has been updated to reflect the addition of Alaska's Katmai National Park to National Geographic's list.